uber/tchannel/docs/protocol.md

 If the fragments flag isn't set, then this is the only/last frame for this message id.

-If the streaming flag isn't set, then this request has a fragmented body instead of a streaming body.
+If the streaming flag is set, then streaming request timeout semantics (time to first response frame) apply instead of the non-streaming semantics (time to last response frame).

 The streaming flag `0x02` may only be set on a `CallRequest` or `CallResponse` frame.
 If the flag is set on a `CallRequestCont` or `CallResponseCont` frame